-LIBOR forward curves are derived from observable data including Eurodollar deposits, Eurodollar futures, and LIBOR swap rates1.
-These forward curves are used to price LIBOR-based derivatives including swaps, floors, and interest rate caps, and may be used by borrowers for different aspects of underwriting and budgeting.
+Forward curves are derived from financial contracts that price and/or settle based on future settings for the underlying index.
+For instance, the SOFR forward curve is derived by observing where contracts like SOFR futures and SOFR swap rates trade.
+These forward curves may then be used to price SOFR-based derivatives including swaps, floors, and interest rate caps, and may be used by borrowers for different aspects of underwriting and budgeting.

-Many assume that the forward LIBOR curve represents the market’s current expectations or prediction for future interest rates.
-It is more accurate to think of the forward curve as the equivalent of a betting line for future LIBOR settings.
-It shows the levels for future LIBOR which drive supply-demand equilibrium today for financial contracts and instruments tied to those settings.
+Many assume that the forward curve represents the market’s current expectations or prediction for future interest rates.
+It is more accurate to think of the forward curve as the equivalent of a betting line for future settings of a base rate like SOFR.
+It shows the levels for a future base rate which drives supply-demand equilibrium today for financial contracts and instruments tied to those settings.
 Said another way, it represents the market's net position or indifference between fixing and floating for various terms.
 The forward curve is live and will shift as market forces move, especially at points farther along the curve.

-The short end of the forward curve (up to two years) is generally constructed using actual LIBOR fixings and Eurodollar future contracts (a liquid futures market reflecting the anticipated LIBOR on the settlement date) which are cash-settled.
-LIBOR (rates ranging in tenor from overnight to 12 months) resets at 11 a.m.
-London time on every good business day (not Saturday, Sunday, or a London public holiday).
+The short end of the forward curve (up to two years) is constructed using SOFR future contracts (a liquid futures market reflecting the anticipated SOFR on the settlement date) which are cash-settled.

 The middle of the forward curve (two to 10 years) and the long end of the curve (>10 years) is primarily constructed using swap rates.
 Unlike the other factors used to this point, swap rates do not represent a single point, but a series of points (e.g., a 10-year swap rate paid monthly represents 120 data points).
 Swap rates add constraints to the curve and generally comprise the dates greater than two years out from the forward curve date.
 Swap rates, like Eurodollar future rates, are changing constantly throughout the day because of movements in the market, causing the forward curve to change moment-to-moment.